sfraney/recipe-book/content/recipes/salmon-dill-quiche.md

 featured_image:
 ---

-From Binging with Babish's <a href="https://www.bingingwithbabish.com/recipes/lotr-feast-special">Lord of the Rings Special</a>
+From Binging with Babish's [Lord of the Rings Special](https://www.bingingwithbabish.com/recipes/lotr-feast-special)

 ## Ingredients